dosht/mlops/ingress-nginx-external-dns/README.md

 7. Verify Ingress Nginx and External DNS are running and test the functionality.

 For detailed step-by-step instructions, please refer to the [full tutorial](/Users/mu/src/mlops/ingress-nginx-external-dns/README.md).

-## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This code is licensed under the [MIT License](LICENSE).